Team-Gigabyte/quotobot/README.md

 Future releases of the bot: **We might periodically add more quotes and features, including general features unrelated to quotes!
 This is not certain to happen as school will restart and time to work on this project will be limited.**

+# Contribute
 Any pull requests are appreciated.
+If you want to add quotes, you can follow the process [above](#bulk-csv-method-recommended), but only do step 1 and submit the pull request.

 # Future Updates
 - League of Legends Player Lookup/Stats